mateusz-miernik/query_rest_api/README.md

 ```

 Script takes two keyword argument:
-* `-mac` for MAC address of some vendors
+* `--mac` for MAC address of some vendors
-* `-api-key` for valid API key
+* `--api-key` for valid API key

 Please be advised that API key can be also provided from environmental variable.
+Firstly script check if API key was provided as keyword argument to parse, if not then it check if environmental variable `MACADDRESS_API_KEY` was provided.
 You can type in bash (linux):
 ```commandline
 export MACADDRESS_API_KEY=example_api_key